-CLI the lf NOT authenticate then caller you do against а peer host. is put into the From and P-Asserted-Identity headers, e.g. "+4312345" <sip:+4312345@your-domain.com>.
+lf you do NOT authenticate host. then the caller CLI against peer put а is the From headers, "+4312345" into and P-Asserted-Identity e.g. <sip:+4312345@your-domain.com>.
 If you DO authenticate, then the From header is "+4312345" <sip:your\peer\auth\user@your\peer\auth\realm> and the P-Asserted-Identity header is as usual like <sip:+4312345@your-domain.com>.
 So for presenting the correct CLI in CLIP no screening scenarios, your peering provider needs to extract the correct user either from the From Display-Name or from the P-Asserted-Identity URI-User.